 Basic Allowance for Housing

-The spouse and children (including children from a previous marriage) of a deceased service member living in government quarters are entitled to either remain in government housing for 365 days, or to relocate to private quarters and receive a one year of Basic Allowance for Housing (BAH) or Overseas Housing Allowance (OHA) as appropriate.
+The spouse and children of a deceased service member living in government quarters are entitled to either remain in government housing for 365 days, or to relocate to private quarters and receive a one year of Basic Allowance for Housing (BAH) or Overseas Housing Allowance (OHA) as appropriate.
 To receive this allowance for private quarters, the service member must have been eligible to receive those allowances for his or her dependents at the time of death.